 It gives me an interesting peek into the Catalina Mountains that are north of Tucson, and the Riparian areas in the canyon.
-The Bajada Loop is a very short trail right next to the Visitor Center, and it has a wonderful variety of cactus and bushes of the desert.
+The Bajada Loop is a very short walking trail right next to the Visitor Center, and it has a wonderful variety of cactus and bushes of the desert.
 The half hour drive there and back allows me to see how people live in the suburbs of Tucson.
-I’m back at the hotel at noon.
+I’m back at the hotel by noon.

-I drive to the Pima Air & Space Museum and buy a ticket for their AMARG “Bone yard” tour for US$7.00.
-Most of the people showing up for the 9AM opening are also after tickets to the Bone Yard tour, and although there are several tours running today, they fill up quickly.
+I drive to the Pima Air & Space Museum, arriving as they open, and buy a ticket for their AMARG “Bone yard” tour for US$7.00.
+Although there are several “Bone yard” tours running today, they fill up quickly.
 A full-sized tour bus pulls up to the front entrance and takes my 10AM group on a one hour tour along with a Docent describing all the aircraft, the history of the place, and the reason it exists.
 We drive through the Davis-Monthan Air Force Base base gates twice in the process, so we have to be careful to not take photos inside the base.

 After having breakfast at the hotel this morning, I drive to the Arizona-Sonora Desert Museum.
 The museum is in the western part of Suguero National Park.
 The desert landscape in this area is spectacular, and the museum presents very interesting displays of the various ecosystems found in the desert.
 The two captive Coyotes are quite active, and bark like dogs for awhile, getting everyone’s attention.
 Several docents are displaying birds of prey on their arms and describing their respective features and behaviour, so I take some wonderful closeups of the Peregrine Falcon, Spotted Owl and Barn Owl.